WilburtMoreno/My_resonsive_web_design/README.md

 * Documentation page
 * Portfolio

-# Reason for creating this challenge
+# Reasons for creating this challenge

 * to be familiar and get advance at HTML and  CSS
 * to know the following tags, properties.